 The Board will consist of a majority of non-executive, independent directors.

-The chairperson of the Board will be elected annually by the directors and must be an independent non-executive director.
+The chairperson of the Board will be elected annually by the directors.

 The directors will determine the size of the Board, subject to the Company's constitution, which provides that there can be no less than three directors.
-The number of directors and the composition of the Board must at all times be appropriate to the Company to achieve efficient decision making and adequately discharge its responsibilities and duties.
+The number of directors and the composition of the Boardmust at all times be appropriate to the Company to achieve efficient decision making and adequately discharge its responsibilities and duties.

-The Company will seek to have directors with an appropriate range of skills, experience and expertise and an understanding of and competence to deal with current and emerging issues of the business.
+The Company will seek to have directors with an appropriate range of skills, experience and expertise and an understanding of and competence todeal with current and emerging issues of the business.